-Flick: Hummels and Gotze have World Cup chance despite Nations League omission
+Hummels and Gotze still have a shot at the World Cup, despite not being selected for the Nations League

 Hansi Flick says there is still room for Mario Gotze and Mats Hummels to force their way into his Qatar 2022 World Cup thinking after they were omitted from Germany's final pre-tournament squad.